Emurasoft/emurasoft.github.io/en/howto/offline_registration/index.md

 6. Open EmEditor and view [Registration Information](../../dlg/registration_info/index) to confirm that offline registration was successful.
 The license file can be deleted now as it is no longer needed to use EmEditor.

+- You do not need to register with the offline license again after you renew your subscription.

 ## Technical information

 The internal details about offline registration can be viewed [here](https://www.emeditor.com/general/new-validation-system-explained/).